 This course is an introduction to how data is stored in the computer.
 It introduces and examines the implementation of a variety of data structures including lists, stacks, queues, and trees.
 Additionally, this class covers fundamental algorithm analysis and design that is critical to application development in science and business.
 Offered fall semesters.
-Pre-requisites: CS 117 or CIS 117, or consent of the instructor.
+Prerequisites: CS 117 or consent of the instructor.
 3 lecture and 2 laboratory hours where laboratory hours are not required for minor.